ItzRock/HasteDemoModRepo/README.md

 ```

-5. Create a pull request.
+5. Create a pull request. (optionally ping me in the Haste server)